artur-gajewski/simple-kanban/README.md

 ### Usage

-To start this application:
+To start this application, use either ways:

-    $ lein figwheel
+    $ yarn dev

-Open your browser at [http://localhost:3449](http://localhost:3449)
+This will open your browser to [http://localhost:3449](http://localhost:3449)

+### Build

+To create a production release build:

+    $ yarn release

+This will compile application to an optimized `app.js` file and copy `index.html` and all required files to `release` folder.

 ## About